mforen17/Nitrox-Cracked/README.md

 ## Thanks to the Nitrox team.
 (Special Thanks)

-KThe Nitrox team is working for me and the cracked version will be updated with each new release.
+The Nitrox team is working for me and the cracked version will be updated with each new release.
 Sunrunner is a bitch.